-In the fourth quarter of 2017, the Company formed a wholly-owned captive insurance company, Mohawk Assurance Services, Inc. ("MAS").
+In the fourth quarter of 2017, the Company formed a whollyowned captive insurance company, Mohawk Assurance Services, Inc. ("MAS").
 MAS insures the retained portion of the Company's U.S. workers' compensation, automobile liability and general liability exposures.
 The Company funded MAS with an initial cash contribution of \$16,876 as a contribution to equity and \$67,391 as the net present value of premiums owed by the Company for the insurance provided by MAS.
 MAS began providing coverage to the Company as of December 22, 2017.
-MAS has investments of \$83,904 in the Company's commercial paper as of December 31, 2017.
+MAS had investments of \$53,000 and \$83,904 in the Company's commercial paper as of December 31, 2018 and 2017, respectively.